kcohen1997/JavaForBeginners/Basics/README.md

 - private int orderNo:

 Access Modifiers:
-Default:	declarations are visible only within the package (package private)
+- Default:	declarations are visible only within the package (package private)
-Private:	declarations are visible within the class only
+- Private:	declarations are visible within the class only
-Protected:	declarations are visible within the package or all subclasses
+- Protected:	declarations are visible within the package or all subclasses
-Public:	declarations are visible everywhere
+- Public:	declarations are visible everywhere

-## Dependency Management

-The `JAVA DEPENDENCIES` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-pack/blob/master/release-notes/v0.9.0.md#work-with-jar-files-directly).
+Class/Static Variables
+- are declared with the static keyword in a class, but outside a method, constructor or a block.
+- It is rare to use static variables other than declared final and used as either public or private constants
+  - Constants are variables that are declared as public/private, final, and static.
+Constant variables never change from their initial value)
+- are stored in the static memory
+- are created when a program starts and destroyed when the program stops
+- visibility is similar to instance variables.
+However, most static variables are declared public since they must be available for users of the class.
+- default values are same as instance variables.
+For numbers, the default value is 0; for Booleans, it is false; and for object references, it is null.
+Values can be assigned during the declaration or within the constructor.
+Additionally, values can be assigned in special static initializer blocks.
+- can be accessed by calling with the class name ClassName.VariableName.
+- when declaring class variables as public static final, then variable names (constants) are all in upper case.
+If the static variables are not public and final, the naming syntax is the same as instance and local variables.

+Ex:
+- // salary  variable is a private static variable private static double salary;

+-  // DEPARTMENT is a constant
+   public static final String DEPARTMENT = "Development ";